redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 )
 ```

-Three different declarations are made here:
+Three different types of declaration are made here:

-1. We need access to the JavaScript functions `Math.sin`, `Math.cos` and `Math.log`.
+1. The JavaScript `Math.sin`, `Math.cos` and `Math.log` functions are identified using the two-layer namespace system.
-    Within the WebAssembly module, these functions will be known simply as `$sin`, `$cos` and `$log` respectively and each is declared to be a function that accepts one `f64` as input, and gives back a single `f64`
+1. These imported functions are given the names `$sin`, `$cos` and `$log` respectively and declared to be functions that each accept one `f64` as input and give back a single `f64`.
-1. Next, we declare that the object identified as `js.shared_memory` is to be treated as a single page of memory (that is, a 64Kb block of linear memory)
+1. The host environment's block of shared memory is imported from the object identified by `js.shared_memory`.
-1. Finally, we declare a global constant within the module called `$data_offset` whose value is picked up by importing the `i32` in `js.data_offset`
+1. Finally, we declare a global constant called `$data_offset` whose value is picked up by importing the `i32` in `js.data_offset`

 ### Writing to Shared Memory in WebAssembly

-In WebAssembly Text, the instruction to write a 4-byte `i32` value to memory is `i32.store`.
-This instruction requires two arguments, so it obtains these values by popping the top two values off the stack:
+A WebAssembly instruction obtains it arguments by popping the required number of values off the stack.
+The instruction to write a 4-byte `i32` value to memory is `i32.store` and it requires two arguments:
-* The first value is an `i32` holding the address
+* An `i32` holding the address
-* The second is another `i32` holding the value that will be stored
+* An `i32` holding the value that will be stored

+Therefore, prior to issuing the `i32.store` instruction, we must ensure that its argument value have already been pushed onto the stack.

-In our case, the actual implementation of our fictional function `expensive_calc` is of no importance, other than the fact that at some point in its execution, this function will update shared memory, and return an `i32` holding the number of bytes it has written.
+In our case, the actual implementation of our fictional `expensive_calc` function is of no importance, other than the fact that at some point in its execution, it will update shared memory, and return an `i32` holding the number of bytes it has written.

-To start with, we must start writing our data at the memory offset supplied by the imported value `js.data_offset`.
+So to start with, we refer to the imported value `js.data_offset` in order to know where in memory we should start to write data.
 This value has been imported into our WebAssembly module and stored as a module-wide global with the name `$data_offset`

 ```wat
 (global $data_offset (import "js" "data_offset") i32)
 ```

-Here's a minimal and unoptimized loop that performs some expensive but undescribed task many times inside a loop.
+Here's a minimal and unoptimized loop that performs some expensive but undescribed task many times.
 Each time around the loop we:
 * Keep a loop counter in local variable `$idx`
-* Call the function `$some_func` that performs some expensive calculation with arguments `$x` and `$y` and stores the result in local variable `$next_val`
+* Call another WebAssembly function called `$some_func` that performs an expensive calculation with arguments `$x` and `$y` and stores the result in local variable `$next_val`
-* The memory offset is calculated by multiplying `$idx` by 4 (because each `i32` value is 4 bytes long) then adding this to the base address stored in `$data_offset`
+* The memory offset at which we `store` our data is calculated by multiplying `$idx` by 4 (because each `i32` value is 4 bytes long) then adding this to the base address stored in `$data_offset`
 * The multiply by 4 could have been written as:
      `(i32.mul (local.get $idx) (i32.const 4))`
      But because `$idx` is an unsigned integer, it is much cheaper to perform a bit-shift left by 2 places:
      `(i32.shl (local.get $idx) (i32.const 2))`

 ```wat